KasraAzizzadeh/Midterm-Q1/README.md

 based on any changes in our clock our module evaluates it's inputs and either does one of the aforementioned operations if opcode[2] = 1 or does nothing if opcode[2] = 0

+### testbench.v
+In our testbench module we instantiate a module of our STACK_BASED_ALU and also define the inputs and outputs we used in our STACK_BASED_ALU.
+Then we make an initial section to give values to our variables and after some seconds we change our inputs to simulate the different operations our ALU is capable of.

+We change the clock every 5 nano-seconds and so the module determines its result again each time the clock changes.

+The default operation bits of our ALU is 16 but we tested on 4, 8, 16 and 32 bit datas and you can change the number bits by changing out defined Parameter n to a new value

+## How to Run